szageda/keeb-utils/Linux/KMonad/README.md

 ### 2.1.
 Installation

-1. Make sure you have already downloaded/installed KMonad.
+1. Download the KMonad executable and place it into one of your `%PATH%` variable's folder.

-2. Download or clone the contents of this repository to your computer.
+> ![TIP]
-3. If you cloned the repository, you can skip this step.
-However, if you downloaded the data as a zip archive (or in formats like tar or tar.gz), please extract it.
+> Placing KMonad into your %PATH% makes sure you don't have to type the absolute path to the executable every time you want to run it.

-4. Start KMonad from the command prompt pointing it to the KMonad configuration file (e.g. `C:\Users\username\Downloads\KMonad C:\path\to\keeb-utils\Linux\KMonad\keeb-utils.kbd`).
+2. Download the contents of this repository to your computer.

-> [!NOTE]
+3. Extract the downloaded .zip archive.
-> If you place the KMonad executable into a folder in your `PATH` variable, you won't have to use the absolute path.
+4. Start KMonad from the command prompt pointing it to the KMonad configuration file (e.g. `C:\Users\%username%\Downloads\kmonad C:\Users\%username%\Downloads\keeb-utils\Linux\KMonad\keeb-utils.kbd`).

 > [!WARNING]
 > You must manually configure your keyboard device in the configuration file—see [2.2.
 Configuration](#22-configuration).